LJWatson/website-tink-eleventy/src/posts/2023-08-17-adventures-with-bemyai.md

 And there you have it.
 My adventures with the early beta BeMyAI feature of the BeMyEyes iOS app.

-What's [really going to bake your  noodle](https://www.quotes.net/mquote/60262) is that I really did have stir-fry for dinner tonight, only some time before I stuck BeMyAI in the fridge and asked it for ideas..
+What's [really going to bake your  noodle](https://www.quotes.net/mquote/60262) though, is that I really did have stir-fry for dinner tonight, only some time before I stuck BeMyAI in the fridge and asked it for ideas..